Sunday, November 26, 2023

 “These claims were false, and the Defendant knew they were false.”

-According to prosecutors, “the Defendant” and his co-conspirators “used knowingly false claims of election fraud” to pressure state legislators and elected officials to “subvert” the true voting results.
-That is, the plotters intended to move electoral votes from Biden’s winning column to Trump’s losing one.
+717. According to prosecutors, “the Defendant” and his co-conspirators “used knowingly false claims of election fraud” to pressure state legislators and elected officials to “subvert” the true voting results.

 In pursuit of this end, “fraudulent slates of electors” were organized in seven states, making this a widespread conspiracy.
 (Those states: Arizona, Georgia, Michigan, Nevada, New Mexico, Pennsylvania, and Wisconsin.)

-The Defendant and his accomplices attempted to use the power and authority of the Justice Department to conduct sham election crime investigations and to send a letter to the targeted states that falsely claimed [emphasis added, unless otherwise noted] that the Justice Department had identified significant concerns that may have impacted the election outcome[.]
+Pursuant to that plan, Trump and others tried to force the Justice Department “to conduct sham election crime investigations and to send a letter to the [seven] targeted states that falsely claimed” that DOJ had “identified significant concerns that may have impacted the election outcome.”

 The Defendant and his co-conspirators tried to enlist Vice President Mike Pence in their plot to “fraudulently alter the election results.”